SustainableCommunityDevelopmentHub/hugo_site/content/fall2021_areas.md

 date = "2021-07-23"
 +++

-“In the instinct to schedule meetings, it appears that we often neglect to give participants a chance to prepare and form their thoughts.“ - Anne Quito
+"In the instinct to schedule meetings, it appears that we often neglect to give participants a chance to prepare and form their thoughts." - Anne Quito

 ## Fall 2021 Peach Engineering Student Collaboration

-Project Title: SCD Hub Sustainable Solutions Database Brief Project Description:
+### Project Title: SCD Hub Sustainable Solutions Database

+Brief Project Description:
 --
 This project has three areas of effort: 1) Content curation: Students will gather and develop videos and